 - Military targets & nuclear power plants

-Just because a family lives in one of the Top 5 states, doesn’t mean they can kick back, relax, and ignore signs of coming turmoil or potential natural disasters.
-Likewise, residents of one of the Bottom 5 states, may be well prepared enough to mitigate some of the disadvantages.
+Just because a family lives in one of the Top 5 states doesn’t mean they can kick back, relax, and ignore signs of coming turmoil or potential natural disasters.
+Likewise, residents of one of the Bottom 5 states may be well prepared enough to mitigate some of the disadvantages.

 Take a look at the five states Skousen regards as the best for survival.
-Keep in mind that these observations and opinions come from his book published in 2011 and much has changed since then.
+Keep in mind that these observations and opinions come from his book published in 2011; much has changed since then.
 (By the way, I think his book is fascinating and worth a read, even if it is a bit outdated.)

 Top 5 states

 #2 Idaho – Idaho offers a low cost of living and low population density.
-The food production potential is average with irrigation being required in most parts of the state.
-There is good water quality, low levels of pollution, but higher than average taxes.
+The food production potential is average, with irrigation being required in most parts of the state.
+There is good water quality, and low levels of pollution, but higher than average taxes.
 You’ll find a low crime rate here with very friendly gun laws.
-Homeschoolers won’t have to deal with any regulations, and overall the state as a very high Personal Liberty rating.
+Homeschoolers won’t have to deal with any regulations, and overall the state has a very high Personal Liberty rating.
 Many people here are preparedness-minded, the state is more conservative than most, and there are numerous locations for good survival retreats or residential areas suitable for survival-minded families.

 #3 Montana – A classic survivalist state with very low population density.
 It has a moderate cost of living, excellent water quality, low taxes, and a moderate crime rate.
 It ranks high in gun liberty and has very low homeschooling regulations.
 However, near Great Falls, there is the largest Minuteman missile base in the country, which makes it a primary target for hundreds of warheads.
-Stay away from that area and you have a state that rates high in personal freedom and has plenty of room to spread out and explore.
+Stay away from that area, and you have a state that rates high in personal freedom and has plenty of room to spread out and explore.

-#4 Washington — As long as you avoid the Seattle area and give it a very wide berth, there’s a lot about the state to make it very survive-able.
+#4 Washington — As long as you avoid the Seattle area and give it a very wide berth, there’s a lot about the state to make it very survivable.
 As a state, it has an average population density and cost of living index.
-Most of the state has a nice growing season of 150-210 days per year and the water quality is good.
+Most of the state has a nice growing season of 150-210 days per year, and the water quality is good.
 It has moderately good gun laws but more homeschooling regulation than many other states.
 One nice feature is that it has no income tax.

-#5 Colorado – In his book, Joel Skousen gives Colorado 4 stars in spite of some significant, primary military targets near Denver and Colorado Springs.
+#5 Colorado – In his book, Joel Skousen gives Colorado 4 stars despite some significant, primary military targets near Denver and Colorado Springs.
 Outside Denver, there’s a below-average population density, the average cost of living in the state, and depending on where you live, you have either a below-average growing season or a very nice one with 180 days or so.
 Colorado offers below-average taxes and a low crime rate.
-Denver has restrictive gun laws but other parts of the state are gun-friendly.
+Denver has restrictive gun laws, but other parts of the state are gun-friendly.
 Moving forward, you’ll see Mr. Skousen downgrading Colorado to a much lower ranking based on more current events.

 And now, for the states that have the worst rankings.